Sample of Advisory Services

-Knowing and understanding a Clients’ finances, should put an Accountant in a position to offer advice and insight into the most profitable segments of their business.
-This is an aspect of Accounting known as Managerial Accounting.
-Compliance is necessary, but Owners/Managers/Operators and Partners also need data to understand what parts of their business offer the biggest return on their money, time, and sweat equity.
+We offer advisory services to assist you in making better, more informed decisions into the most profitable segments of your business.
+This is an aspect of Accounting broadly defined as Managerial Accounting.
+Compliance is necessary, but Decision Makers and Owners also need data to understand what parts of their business offer the biggest return on their money, time, and sweat equity.

 What Advisory Services do Small Business Clients Value?

 As the saying goes, cash is king, and every business should have a cash management plan.
 Proper cash management draws from sales, debt servicing, capital expenditures, financing activities and expenses so that a clear picture emerges as to the amount of cash an organization needs to meet its objectives.
 Cash shortfalls are often a symptom for larger problems.
 Outside of obvious issues such as sales downturns, manufacturers and service providers need to understand their costs!
 Unit costs to manufacture and deliver (1) “widget” or complete and deliver a service are often misunderstood or not considered.